dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vmware-explore-2024-sessions/index.en.md

 * **Maximizing VMware Workstation/Fusion for Business, Education, and Home Labs** | [CODE1162LV](https://event.vmware.com/flow/vmware/explore2024lv/content/page/catalog?search=CODE1162LV)
   * Explore the versatility of VMware Workstation and Fusion for diverse applications within your setup.
 Discover my personal methodology for leveraging Workstation/Fusion to evaluate software on virtual machines, conduct nested ESXi for educational purposes, or operate Linux VMs on Windows or Mac laptops.
 Delve into the included Workstation/Fusion APIs as a resource for automation education.
 I'll demo PowerShell Functions I developed, using the APIs, for efficient VM management on Workstation/Fusion.
   * My goal with this session is to assist everyone from beginners in virtualization to those looking to enhance their daily automation tasks.
 You'll learn how to set up a powerful home lab and leverage APIs to advance your coding skills.
+* **Integrate status.broadcom.com Alerts into VCF via Tailored Management Pack** [CODE1161LV](https://event.vmware.com/flow/vmware/explore2024lv/content/page/catalog?search=CODE1161LV)
+  * Discover the process of building a custom VCF Aria Operations Management Pack for displaying and alerting on VMware and Broadcom components.
+Utilize data from status.broadcom.com to transform Aria Operations into your central management hub.
+Plus, gain insights into both upcoming and past Notices for the tracked services.
+The session will feature demonstrations of customized Dashboards, Views, and Alert configurations.
+  * I'll walk you through creating a VMware Aria Management Pack using the MP Builder tool.
+By following along with the example, you'll be able to recreate the same Management Pack and use it in your own environment.

 ---